Piotr-Zielinski-PZ/recipe-app-api/README.md

 3. **Add perform_create** function which will overwrite the default create function with our custom user's request data which is passed in to the database using *serializer.save()* method.

 4. Save file and head over to our terminal and let's run our unit tests using `docker-compose run --rm app sh -c "python manage.py test && flake8"` or, if it doesn't work `sudo docker-compose run --rm app sh -c "python manage.py test && flake8"` command.
-Then, go to the browser and test our new *create enpoint*.
+Then, go to the browser and test our new *create ingredients enpoint*.

 #### Re-factor tags and ingredients viewsets